 113) What are some of the bug or defect management tools?

-2) Trello: Trello was conceived by Fog Creek Software, and now it’s been acquired by Atlassian, we can think of Trello as a virtual way of working with sticky notes on a wallboard.
-Trello is easy to use and extremely user-friendly, as well as flexible. most of the software companies used Trello a bug tracking and defect management tool.
+2) Trello: Trello was conceived by Fog Creek Software, and now it’s been acquired by Atlassian.
+We can think of Trello as a virtual way of working with sticky notes on a wallboard.
+Trello is easy to use and extremely user-friendly, as well as flexible.
+Most of the software companies use Trello, a bug tracking and defect management tool.

-3) Jira: Jira software is one of the biggest leaders in the defect management tools space and is widely used by the organization it is Developed by the Atlassian group, and is generally used to track and monitor issues and bugs, and also provide monitoring of tasks related to software development projects.
-Jira is extremely customizable and provides an easy interface also provides powerful search capabilities, filtering, and custom workflows.
+3) Jira: Jira software is one of the biggest leaders in the defect management tools space and is widely used by the organization.
+It is developed by the Atlassian group and is generally used to track and monitor issues and bugs, and also to provide monitoring of tasks related to software development projects.
+Jira is extremely customizable and provides an easy interface, as provides as powerful search capabilities, filtering, and custom workflows.
 We can easily log bugs in Jira.

 114) What is defect density?